gabrjork/research/README.md

 here i plan to make available the scripts I have used in my research to improve peer review and transparency.

+the R tools were used to retrieve data, build and manipulate the database for the estimation of the VECM and for some other individual figures exposed in my research.

-due to the fact that i am still developing my R skills, i've conducted the the most complex econometric tasks in EViews, as available in the wf.
+due to the fact that i am still developing my R skills, i've conducted the the most complex econometric tasks in EViews. the wf1 file is available above.

-(i should share the EViews files as well as soon as they're finished.)
+as soon as it is published, i will share an access link to the university repository